-Without the PCB outline and knowing what area is the PCB and what isn’t, the board simply cannot be built.
-Your PCB outline should specify a closed solid contour without holes.
+Without the Printed Circuit Board outline and knowing what area is the rigid-flex PCB and what isn’t, the board simply cannot be built.
+Your PCB layout should specify a closed solid contour without holes.
 The reason you don’t want to intentionally include holes is to avoid any confusing duplication since your drill file will contain a well-defined drill hole pattern.

 While every manufacturer relies on your set of digital data as input to their production tooling system, actual technical drawings, such as mechanical, should be included.
 And while these drawings are not needed to process your PCB digitally, they are meant to be manually checked by a technician when needed.
 Also, one thing to remember is that drawings will never be used as a substitute for your digital data, whether it is for copper layers, solder masks, legends, drill patterns, or whatever other pattern your design includes.